Category projects

 Don't hoard your engineering players, let them out in the field

-Well-run organizations can fall into the trap of ‘hoarding’ their star performers.
-They keep them ‘on the bench’, not deploying them for big, risky, challenging projects.
+Well-run organizations can fall into the trap of ‘hoarding’ their star engineers.
+They keep them ‘on the bench’, they don’t deploy them for risky, challenging projects.
 That’s an unnecessary inefficiency.
-As in sports, allowing your strongest players to go out to the field gives them practice.
+As in sports, allowing your strongest players to go play in the field gives them practice.
 It also improves general...

 Category software